shafeen/BashEveryday/README.md

 ScriptsEveryday
 ================
-Useful bash scripts you can use EVERYDAY!
+Useful scripts you can use EVERYDAY!

 timers
 ------